 Adjust the height of displays to help with neck strain

-Whether someone has had decompression surgery or not, neck strain/pain can be a common issue for people living with Chiari Malformation, as they may have to put their heads in different positions in order to be comfortable or to read a computer monitor.
+Whether someone has had decompression surgery or not, neck strain/pain can be a common issue for people living with Chiari Malformation, as they may have to put their heads in various positions to be comfortable or to read a computer monitor.
 One of the ways to reduce neck strain is adjusting the height of computer displays or desks, so they are at an angle that feels more natural to read from.
 One of my friends had a laptop stand at their desk so that they had more precision with angling their display to fit their needs, while another friend put a textbook underneath their monitor so that it was higher.

 - Why Everyone Should Design For Chiari Malformation: My Talk At ID24 2020